w3c/wot-architecture/USE-CASES/govtech-health-monitoring.md

 * Depth image
 * Localization technology (see localization use case)
 * Integration with local IoT devices: gates, lights, or people (guards)
-* Bounding boxes around faces of identified people
+* Bounding boxes around faces of identified people in image(s)

 Note: the system should be capable of notifying consumers, via a push mechanism, of fever detections.